KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/setup/chromebook-instructions.md

 1. In the terminal type `mkdir CodingAndCocktails` and press `Enter` to create the "CodingAndCocktails" folder.
 You are now ready to follow tonight's session work.

 {% hint style='danger' %}
-Codenvy will stop your workspace if you are idle for too long.
-Restart your workspace if this happens.
+Codenvy will stop your workspace if you are idle for too long and displays a message that says "Workspace is not running".
+Press **Start** to start your workspace back up.
 You may have to navigate back to the directory you were working in.
 {% endhint %}